fvalverd/AutoApi/README.md

 ## Running AutoApi

 To run AutoApi server there is a script called *run_server.py*.
-If you want to try AutoApi with authentication, you must run the script with the flag *-a* (*--auth*) and create a config file based on *server.cfg.default*.
+If you want to try AutoApi with authentication, you must run the script with the flag *-a* (*--auth*) and create a configuration file based on *server.cfg.default*.

 <pre>
 $ ./run_server.py [[-a] -f server.cfg]